ouspg/CompSec/Lab6_Digital_Forensics/README.md

 Invent your own experiments connected somehow to digital forensics and tell your idea to course assistant before starting to work.

-Notice that your own idea should be about same difficulty level than option 1.
-If your idea happens to be too large you may return initial results here and continue to work with it and return finished project as your course work.
-Discuss with course assistants if you want to pursue that option.
+Notice that your own idea should be about same difficulty/workload level than option 1.

 You may consider next vague ideas as examples of what kind of stuff could be tried:
 * Filesystem/volume slack space experimenting - What kind of data can be hidden there for example with different filesystems